offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 int x {fibonacci(7)}; // at compile-time, fibonacci(7) is executed and its return value substituted into the initializer
 ```

+Constant expression functions can be used as normal functions as long as the arguments being passed into them aren't known at compile-time.
+If the arguments are known at compile-time, the function gets invoked during compilation.

 ````{note}
 An alternate version of constant expression functions, called immediate functions, have the restriction that they must produce a compile-time constant.
 An immediate function requires prefixing `consteval` to a function instead of `constexpr`.